lukmanaj/lukmanaj/README.md

 * 🌍  I'm based in Kaduna, Nigeria
 * ✉️  You can contact me at [lukman.j.aliyu@gmail.com](mailto:lukman.j.aliyu@gmail.com)
 * 🧠  I'm learning `Pytorch` and `DeepLearning.ai's Generative Adversarial Networks Specialization`.
 I am also learning the huggingface ecosystem.
-* 🤝  I'm open to collaborating on interesting AI for health projects
+* 🤝  I'm open to collaborating on projects related to improving health using AI.
 * 📝  I blog on [medium](https://lukmanaj.medium.com/) and I also have a preferred quarto [blog](https://lukmanaj.github.io/ailearningloop/), where I post contents like:

     * [Reinforcement Learning Unleashed: Exploring Key Concepts and a World of Possibilities](https://medium.com/@lukmanaj/reinforcement-learning-unleashed-exploring-key-concepts-and-a-world-of-possibilities-c87fe9a539f6)